aces/Loris-MRI/docs/scripts_md/MRI.md

   - $subjectIDref: hash reference of subject IDs
   - $studyDate   : study date
   - $dbhr        : database handle reference
-  - $objective   : the objective of the study
   - $db          : database object

 RETURNS: the session ID of the visit